Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Results

-To investigate whether these tensions could be related to degeneracies between parameters and to test the stability of the $b_0$ and $\alpha$ measurements, we recompute the constraints on the three parameters from $C_\ell^{gg}+C_\ell^{\kappa g}$ and $C_\ell^{zz}+C_\ell^{\kappa z}$ using $\ell_{\rm min} = 20$ and $\ell_{\min} = 40$.
+To investigate whether these tensions could be related to degeneracies between parameters and to test the stability of the $b_0$ and $\alpha$ measurements, we recomputed the constraints on the three parameters from $C_\ell^{gg}+C_\ell^{\kappa g}$ and $C_\ell^{zz}+C_\ell^{\kappa z}$ using $\ell_{\rm min} = 20$ and $\ell_{\min} = 40$.
 The purpose of these scale cuts is to remove the larger scales where the $f_{\rm NL}$ sensitivity arises, leaving only small-scale information which is sensitive to the galaxy bias.
-We list the constraints with these $\ell_{\rm min}$ cuts and compare them to the baseline case with lower $\ell_{\rm min}$ in Tab.~\ref{tab:lmin}.
-We find the constraints from $C_\ell^{zz}+C_\ell^{\kappa z}$ are stable to the scale cuts.
+We list the constraints with these $\ell_{\rm min}$ cuts and compare them to the baseline case with lower $\ell_{\rm min}$ in Table~\ref{tab:lmin}.
+We find the constraints from $C_\ell^{zz}+C_\ell^{\kappa z}$ are stable against the scale cuts.
 For $C_\ell^{gg}+C_\ell^{\kappa g}$, we find hints of a trend in which we measure larger $\alpha$ parameters with the higher $\ell_{\rm min}$ cuts.
-Although it is not statisfically significant, this trend is consistent with what is expected when more weight is given to smaller, potentially non-linear scales.
+Although it is not statistically significant, this trend is consistent with that expected when more weight is given to smaller, potentially nonlinear scales.